fazland/FazlandElasticaBundle/Resources/doc/cookbook/populate-events.md

 curl -XPOST 'http://localhost:9200/test/_optimize?max_num_segments=5'
 ```

-Everything seems to be straightforward, but you'll how this can be achieved with FOSElasticaBundle?
+Everything seems to be straightforward, but you'll how this can be achieved with FazlandElasticaBundle?
 For this purpose `PRE_INDEX_POPULATE`, `POST_INDEX_POPULATE`, `PRE_TYPE_POPULATE` and `POST_TYPE_POPULATE` were introduced, they allow you to monitor and hook into the process.

 Now let's implement `PopulateListener` by creating `AppBundle\EventListener\PopulateListener`: